MacCampbell/vMap/README.md

 What is missing from this map?
 I think that it would be very nice to include a scale bar and compass.
 Check out either https://github.com/3wen/legendMap or https://github.com/oswaldosantos/ggsn

 You may be able to rather quickly include a legend.
-Although in my opinion, this example needs some tweaks to become prety enough to be publishable.
+Although in my opinion, this example needs some tweaks to become pretty enough to be publishable.

 ![](./examples/legend.png)